Pedro-M-S/devops-23-24-JPE-PSM-1231853/CA3/part2/README.md

 1. **Vagrant:**
     - Vagrant is a tool for building and managing virtual machine environments in a single workflow.
     - It provides easy-to-use and consistent development environments that can be shared across different machines.
-    - Vagrant uses a configuration file called Vagrantfile to define the settings for the virtual machine.
+    - Vagrant uses a configuration file called Vagrantfile to define the settings for the virtual machines.

 2. **Vagrantfile:**